It’s been a very long time since I’ve written for the purpose of sharing inspiration. …

-Over the past few years I have worked with various groups of teen boys.
+Over the past few years I have worked silently with various groups of teen boys.
 As a matter of interest – all black!
 ALL of them have some kind of label associated with a wrong path – and truth be told, many have pending court appearances 🙁 I have enjoyed every interaction and I have never had a bad experience with any of them.
 In fact if they see me on the street they do something that most teens boys just don’t do.
-They holler out my name to make sure I see them and if we are passing by each other they give me a hug….and I hug them back These are young men who I don’t know much about – other than their name – and if I can’t call the name I definitely know the face.
+They holler out my name to make sure I see them and if we are passing by each other they give me a hug….and I hug them back.
+These are young men who I don’t know much about – other than their name – and if I can’t call the name I definitely know the face.

 Recently I have been working with a specific bunch of teens labeled “at risk” – I hate that phrase.
 We are all at risk for a whole slew of things.
-Some of these young men have has the most phenomenal experience coming to the prison and having heart to heart discussions with our incarcerated men.
+Some of these young men have had the most phenomenal experience coming to the prison and having heart to heart discussions with our incarcerated men.
 CHANGE is noted in these youngsters!!

 WHY HAVE I BEEN DOING THIS??
 Because for the 17 years that I have been running the Etiquette Class for Girls, I have become increasingly concerned about the direction many of our young men are taking and while I do believe that there are some phenomenal men in our community who CAN make a huge difference – and many that I know personally – I don’t believe there are enough.
 And there are far too many men and absent fathers who are doing little to nothing.
 Additionally I have teamed up with other phenomenal women overseas who are running dynamic programs for young men and also making a great impact.